 Lupus and Antiphospholipid Antibody Syndrome - Topic Overview

-About 1 in 3 people with
+About 1 out of 3 people with

 lupus produce an

 which can cause the blood to clot easily.1 A person who has this antibody and has had blood clots is said to have antiphospholipid antibody syndrome.
 This